 The piyava vadis or onion fritters are super crispy and light with a nice flavor and aroma of onion.
 Made of rice they are pretty easy to make.

-Onion fritters are yummy, crispy, spicy and a perfect tea time snack.
-Hot onion pakoda’s/piyava bajo with a cup of tea/coffee when it rains is bliss! :-)
+Piyava bajo or onion fritters are yummy, crispy, spicy and a perfect tea time snack.
+Hot onion pakoda’s with a cup of tea/coffee when it rains is bliss! :-)

 Yummy brinjal fritters or gulla phodi are a favourite among konkanis.
-It can be served as a side dish/starter or served as a tea time snack.
+They are served as a side dish/starter or as a tea time snack.

-These split chick peas fritters called as chattambade are spicy, crispy, crunchy, yummy and make a perfect tea time snack.
+Split chick pea fritters called as chattambade are spicy, crispy, crunchy, yummy and make a perfect tea time snack.

 Pachadi is a very popular summer salad from costal belt.
 The tanginess from mangoes with the taste of asafoetida and coconut oil makes a yummy pachudi.